bowman2001/perplexdoc/content/doc/intro/license/index.md

 : remain under the copyright of their respective owners.
 Perplex logos are released under the [Apache 2.0 License][ap2] by Jörg (Georg) Makowski.

 All pictures
 : have been retrieved from [Unsplash](https://unsplash.com) and remain under the copyright of their respective owners.
-Their names and the ID-codes are embedded in the filename, which is shown as pop-up title for every image.
+Their names and the ID-codes are embedded in the filename, which is shown as pop-up title.
 Additionally a link to the original is usually provided in the image caption.
 {.dl-loose}

 [hugo]: https://gohugo.io